department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/conversation-guide.md

 - Does the participant understand that they cannot add allergies?
 - Did the participant notice the informational dropdown?
-- Did the participant understand that allergies pages and as whole lists?
+- Did the participant understand that they could print/download allergies pages and as whole lists?

 ## **Fifth Task: Share your medical records – 5 minutes**